Strive Asset Management

 Strive Asset Management is an American investment management firm founded in 2022.
 The firm operates mutual funds, exchange-traded products (ETPs), and wealth management services.
 Headquartered in Columbus, Ohio, it operates as a subsidiary of Strive Enterprises, Inc. and is registered with the U.S. Securities and Exchange Commission (SEC) as an investment adviser.
-The firm is known for opposing Environmental, Social, and Governance (ESG) initiatives, advocating a focus on increasing shareholder value.

 History

 Strive Asset Management was co-founded in early 2022 by Vivek Ramaswamy and former Anheuser-Busch president Anson Frericks.
 The firm is headquartered in Columbus, Ohio.
 It raised about $20 million from outside investors, including Peter Thiel, JD Vance, and Bill Ackman.

 Strive's flagship fund, the exchange-traded fund DRLL, launched in 2022 as an "anti-woke" energy sector index fund.
 The fund focuses on the energy sector without incorporating environmental, social, and governance (ESG) criteria.
 Additional ETFs, mutual funds, and a proxy voting platform were subsequently introduced to facilitate shareholder participation in corporate governance.

 By November 2022, Strive reported managing over $500 million in assets under management.
 Vivek Ramaswamy served as executive chairman before resigning in February 2023 to focus on his presidential campaign.

 By 2024, the firm launched direct indexing services in partnership with Fidelity and Charles Schwab, providing customized portfolio management, tax-loss harvesting, and proxy voting tools.
 In 2025, Strive spun off its registered investment adviser (RIA) arm into an independent firm and consolidated advisory services under model portfolios and a collective investment trust (CIT).